 For more examples, see our lists of current students and student publications below.

 Joint Program students meet regularly to discuss global change issues, present their work and teach one another about research methods.
-They also initiate innovative sessions for the MIT Independent Activities Period.
+They also develop and lead innovative sessions for the MIT Independent Activities Period, sharing their knowledge on the science and policy of global change while gaining invaluable teaching experience.
 Graduate students engaged in Joint Program research have gone on to faculty positions at U.S. and European universities, taken highly responsible government posts and assumed leadership roles in their field.

 How to Become a Joint Program Research Assistant